lupyuen/lupyuen.github.io/src/auto2.md

 1. This article is the expanded version of [__this Twitter Thread__](https://twitter.com/MisterTechBlog/status/1519541046803271682)

-1. Automated Testing of PineCone BL602 is explained here...
+1. Automated Testing of __PineCone BL602__ is explained here...

     [__"Auto Flash and Test NuttX on RISC-V BL602"__](https://lupyuen.github.io/articles/auto)

+1. The ST7789 Display on our Spare PineDio Stack for Automated Testing is faulty.
+How will we know if the __ST7789 Driver is working?__

+    Right now I'm manually running the LVGL Test App on my Main PineDio Stack (with a functioning display), to check if the ST7789 Driver is OK.

+    The test results are manually recorded in the Pull Request. [(See this)](https://github.com/lupyuen/incubator-nuttx/pull/88)

 1. What if the Kconfig files in NuttX Mainline get updated?
-How do we sync the updates to the PineDio Stack Build Config?
+How do we sync the updates to the __PineDio Stack Build Config__?

-    Here's how we sync the updates to the __PineDio Stack Build Config__ after merging NuttX Mainline with PineDio Stack...
+    Here's how we sync the updates to the PineDio Stack Build Config, right after merging NuttX Mainline with PineDio Stack...

     ```bash
     ## Configure build for PineDio Stack BL604